Charles Cheffins: Railroad surveys

 On the completion of the parliamentary submissions for the Grand Junction Railway, Cheffins terminated his engagement with Stephenson.
 Foreseeing that railway schemes were only then in their infancy and that much work might be anticipated, Cheffins devoted himself exclusively to the surveying department of the profession and established himself in London, working independently, while retaining the patronage of those with whom he had been previously associated and adding other names to his list of friends.
 Robert Stephenson, the son of George, was among the latter, and under his direction and superintendence, Cheffins prepared many of the designs for the construction of the bridges on the London and Birmingham Railway.
 Cheffins was also engaged by Stephenson on other matters.
 Their friendship lasted until Stephenson's death, and Cheffins continued to hold him in high regard as someone crucial to his own success.

 In his further professional career, Cheffins completed numerous projects for the London and Blackwall Railway, the Great Eastern Railway (then the Eastern Counties Railway), the Trent Valley Line, and the North Staffordshire Railway—a few of which he lived to see to completion, although they were opposed in both houses of Parliament by other companies and large landed proprietors.

 In 1846, in recognition for Cheffins's services, a service of plate was presented to him by, among others, the leading engineers of the day.

-The last initiative Cheffins was a part of was the projected Great Eastern Northern Junction Railway Bill of 1860, (known familiarly as the "Coal Line"), which his friend George Parker Bidder had put in his hands, and in which he took an interest; but he died before its completion.
+The last initiative Cheffins was a part of was the projected Great Eastern Northern Junction Railway Bill of 1860, (known familiarly as the "Coal Line"), which his friend George Parker Bidder had put in his hands.
+He worked on this with considerable zeal, but died before its completion.

+Family members

+His work in furtherance of the Coal Line was completed by his eldest son, Charles Richard Cheffins (1833-1902), who had undertaken some of the preliminary surveys for the London, Chatham and Dover Railway and, in the 1850s, worked with Robert Stephenson on the Alexandria to Cairo railway and with Sir John Rennie in Portugal.
+This son was later involved in laying out the Midland Railway between Bedford and London, and prepared plans for the proposed line between Sittingbourne and Maidstone.
+He retired to Kent in 1880, served as a County Councillor there and co-founded the Gillingham Portland Cement Company, of which he became Managing Director.
+He married a sister of the politician Joseph Craven, and their eleven children included the suffragette Georgina Fanny Cheffins.

+George Alexander Cheffins (1835-1863), C. F. Cheffins’s second son, married in July 1863 a daughter of Joseph James Forrester, surveyor and cartographer of the Douro valley, but died less than two months later, aged 27.